Reckershausen: Coat of arms

+The German heraldic description states: Below a black chief, within which strides a golden lion with red claws and tongue, the shield is divided: in the front, red and silver checkered, and in the back, gold with a black diagonal grid overlaid with two crossed black mining hammers.

 The municipality's arms might in English heraldic language be described thus: Per pale chequy of fifteen gules and argent and Or trellised sable surmounted by a hammer and a pick per saltire of the same, on a chief of the fourth a lion passant of the third armed and langued of the first.

 The lion in the chief refers to the former landholders, the Counts Palatine of the Rhine and the Dukes of Simmern.
 Reckershausen lay within the area subject to the provost's office at Ravengiersburg Monastery.
 Until this foundation was dissolved in 1566, these noblemen were its Vögte, and until 1707 the lords over the provost's office.
 The “chequy” pattern on the dexter (armsbearer's right, viewer's left) side refers to the “Hinder” County of Sponheim, which had in Reckershausen many peasant subjects and 19 “farmyards”.
 The trellis on the sinister (armsbearer's left, viewer's right) side is meant to look like the mesh of a sieve, for sieve making and selling was in centuries gone by an important income earner for Reckershausen.
 The hammer and pick refer to mining within the municipality's limits.

 The arms have been borne since 1990.